Applications

 Once your application is completed, your enrollment will be confirmed as soon as you receive an email from Hokkaido University regarding your enrollment approval.
 No special procedures are required after the course has confirmed.

-Those who have applied to take a course at Hokkaido University are responsible for making their own arrangements for accommodations, airline ticket, etc. Course procedures will be announced on the My Page.
+Those who have applied to take a course at Hokkaido University are responsible for making their own arrangements for airline ticket, etc. Course registration procedures will be announced on the My Page.

 ■Applicants who live outside Japan and will be taking face-to-face courses